- Optimizely Web Experimentation

 We explained earlier in the article how your chance of making an incorrect business decision increases as you add more metrics and variations (the “multiple comparisons problem”).
 This is true, but it is not the whole story.

 Consider an experiment with seven events:

-- one headline metric that determines the success of your experiment
+- One headline metric that determines the success of your experiment.

-- four secondary metrics tracking supplemental information
+- Four secondary metrics tracking supplemental information.

-- two diagnostic metrics used for debugging
+- Two diagnostic metrics used for debugging.

 These metrics are not all equally important.
 Also, statistical significance is not as meaningful for some (the diagnostic metrics) as for others (the headline metric).

-The result is that your chance of making a mistake on your primary metric is controlled.
+Your chance of making a mistake on your primary metric is controlled.
 The false discovery rate of all other metrics is also controlled while prioritizing reaching statistical significance quickly on the metrics that matter most.

 Like any other statistical test, Stats Engine does not completely shield the user from the effects of randomness.
 Even in cases where there is no underlying difference between the control and the treatment, differences between characteristics of users bucketed to different variations will generate slight differences in performance between the variants.

 But notably, this still allows for the occasional false discovery.
 If the user observes a false discovery only rarely, then there is no reason to suspect an issue.
-If it happens consistently, then there may be a need for a deeper dive.
+If it happens consistently, there may be a need for a deeper dive.